bookercodes/pusher-chatkit-tut/README.md

 If you think this sounds like a lot to tackle in one tutorial, you would normally be right!

-However, because we'll use [Chatkit](pusher.com/chatkit), we can more or less focus exclusively on the front-end React code while Chatkit does the heavy lifting.
+However, because we'll be using [Chatkit](pusher.com/chatkit), we can more or less focus exclusively on the front-end React code while Chatkit does the heavy lifting.

 ## Good to know

-Before delving into this walkthrough, it would be good to have a basic understanding of [React](https://reactjs.org/tutorial/tutorial.html)
+Before diving into this walkthrough, it would be good to have a basic understanding of [React](https://reactjs.org/tutorial/tutorial.html)

 ## What is Chatkit?